 - Typical emergency scenarios include serious motor vehicle accidents where specialist on-scene medical care is required, rescues requiring a winch (water, cliff and rugged terrain) and patients in remote areas where the speed of a helicopter will result in the patient reaching the best hospital more quickly.

-- Helicopter retrieval incorporates both pre-hospital rescue and interhospital transfer services across the State.
+- Helicopter retrieval incorporates both out-of-hospital rescue and interhospital transfer services across the State.

 - Helicopter services operate from Sydney and rural bases at Canberra, Orange, Tamworth, Newcastle, Wollongong and Lismore.